Tutorials¶

 scientific preset, GridSpec layout, and panel labels.

-Build a quarterly revenue chart with Korean labels for an internal report
+Build a weekly operations chart with Korean labels using the report-kr

 Set up a Jupyter workflow with the dark preset, retina display, and